-The procedure can be summarized in three main steps: \begin{enumerate} \item \textbf{Extraction of user demand sets:} For each column of the user-retrieve array $\mathbf{U}$ in the MACC-PDA (Definition~\ref{def-maccpda}), construct the set of uncached packets corresponding to the users’ demands. \item \textbf{Greedy accumulation of intersections:} Initialize an empty set and iteratively select a remaining column whose intersection with the current accumulated set is maximized. \item \textbf{Approximate converse bound computation:} At each selection step, sum the sizes of the intersections obtained.
-According to \eqref{eq-R}, this cumulative sum directly corresponds to the communication load, providing a tight approximation without enumerating all column permutations. \end{enumerate}
+\item \textit{Extraction of inaccessible packets:} For each column of the user-retrieve array $\mathbf{U}$ in the MACC-PDA, we extract the set of packets that are not accessible to the corresponding users through their connected cache-nodes. \item \textit{Greedy accumulation of intersections:} Initialize an empty set $\mathcal{S}$.
+At each iteration, among the remaining columns, select the column whose associated inaccessible packet set has the largest intersection with the current set $\mathcal{S}$.
+After selection, update $\mathcal{S}$ as the intersection with the selected set.

+\item \textit{Approximate converse bound computation:} At each iteration, the size of the intersection between the newly selected set and the current set $\mathcal{S}$ is accumulated.
+According to \eqref{eq-R}, the sum of these intersection sizes yields the resulting transmission load, providing a relaxed approximation of the IC converse bound without enumerating all column permutations.